gabriel-dahan/prompt-contextify/README.md

 ---

-A project making it easy to share your project tree and content with LLMs !
+A way to easily to share your project tree and content with LLMs !

 Contextify is a command-line utility designed to bridge the gap between complex local development environments and Large Language Models (LLMs).
 It flattens your entire directory structure and file contents into a single, well-organized text file, providing the AI with the full context it needs to understand, debug, or extend your project.